How to open a business bank account in Hong Kong

 Advantages of Hong Kong bank accounts

-• No Tax on Interest – One of the most excellent benefits is no tax on interest earned in the bank account.
+- No Tax on Interest – One of the most significant benefits is the absence of tax on interest earned in the bank account.

 Disadvantages of Hong Kong bank accounts